jlbradley1844/jlbradley1844.github.io/_drafts/and-why-the-youth-group-never-worked.md

 flipped the coin again and again.
 The more times you flipped, the closer you got to 50%.

-However, they don't tell you what happens if you flip only a few times.
-Or 10 or 20 times.
+However, the problem is what happens if you flip only a few times.
+Or even as many as 20 times.

 As it turns out, a binomial distribution will start to approach something called a _normal curve_ somewhere around 30 flips.
 The